 Must Do: Book yourself in for a hot yoga class and stretch like you’ve never stretched before (The West Bay Country Club Fridays at 7pm).

 Hot Tub Heaven

 For a relaxing self catering stay with the added luxury of your own hot tub, look no further than Woodside Bay Lodge Retreat, in Wootton on the Island’s northern shore.
 Nestled among trees just next to the sea, here you can unwind in fabulous accommodation, take strolls along the beach and then come back and relax in style in your own hot tub.
 The lodges are all finished to a seriously high standard with sumptuous robes, beautiful décor and stunning bathrooms.
 They even have books and games to enjoy during your stay.
 There is a spa on site offering beauty treatments too.

-A three night midweek stay in a Yaverland Lodge Premier sleeping four people in early June costs from £423.
+A three night midweek stay in a Nettlestone Lodge Premier sleeping four people in early March costs from £299.

 Hotel & Shop

 For an exclusive hotel experience a stay at The George Hotel in Yarmouth is just the ticket.
 Right on the waterfront, this elegant 17th Century hotel is right next door to Yarmouth Castle and has 17 rooms and a lovely terraced garden overlooking the Solent – perfect for a relaxing sundowner.
 Right in the heart of the bustling harbour town, this is a great spot to do a bit of shopping in the little boutique shops that line the high street and square.

 A two night midweek Spring offer costs from £400 per room based on two sharing a Classic Room in April & May.
 This includes two nights accommodation in a double/twin bedded room, full English breakfast on both mornings, full afternoon tea for two on one afternoon, and a £35.00 per person allowance for dinner in either of their two restaurants on one of the evenings.